-But it can be challenging to decide as there are many different WordPress WYSIWYG editors available out there.
+But it can be challenging to decide as there are many different WordPress page builders available out there.

-By the end of the article, you’ll have enough information on Divi vs Elementor to make the decision and select the right page builder for your WordPress site.
+By the end of the article, you should have enough information to make the decision and select the right page builder for your WordPress site.

 So let’s get started!

-We’ll look at Elementor and Divi in detail, but to give you a quick overview of what these tools offer, here’s a rundown of their features…
+We’ll look at Elementor and Divi in detail, but to give you a quick overview of what these tools offer, here’s an overview of their features…

 - Fully responsive editing — mobile, tablet, and desktop view